-At Bramhope Primary School, all children are introduced to cursive handwriting from Reception (and earlier where possible through positive links established with home and feeder settings).
-We believe this raises standards in handwriting throughout the whole school and develops speed, accuracy and fluency, which then allows for greater creativity and mental capacity when writing.
+At Bramhope Primary School, children are initially supported to develop fine motor skills and taught to form letters in print within each of the letter families before moving onto the introduction of cursive handwriting.
+We believe this raises standards in handwriting throughout the whole school, initially promoting confidence and good practice in posture, pencil grip and visual control and then advancing to developing speed, automaticity and fluency.
+This then allows for greater creativity and mental capacity when writing.
 In addition, it improves presentation which in turn promotes confidence and self-esteem.